jpbeaudet/defer/README.md

     _main(1);
     >> Will output 6 and 12
 ##### add promises and cuse fallback on rejection
+Promises will compare the output value of a callback returning a boolean.
+If the condition is true the promise will fire next callback if not it will fire the fallback.
+Syntax: addPromise([<operator>, <value>],[<operator>, <value>] )
+Note that multiple argument array will pass each condition in turn and will fire callback only if all returned true.
     //Let's use callbacks and fallbacks and errbacks in the same logic function _main3(a){
     function _cb(value){